Child Identity Theft: How It Happens and Ways to Protect Your Kids

 Educate your kids about identity theft

 Talk with your children about the risks of being online and oversharing, especially through social media.
 Discuss responsible online hygiene and the potential long-term consequences of someone accessing their information.
-Consider changing the privacy settings on all devices to limit the available data vulnerable to attack.
+Consider changing the privacy settings on all devices to limit the available data that is vulnerable to attack.

 Know the school’s privacy and cybersecurity practices